Galaxy Quenching from Cosmic Web Detachment: Acknowledgements

 \section{Acknowledgements}

-MA would like to thank the many colleagues with whom he discussed, over the course of several years, aspects of the work presented here, in particular Joel Primack, Bernard Jones, Rien van de Weygaert, Alex Szalay and Jaan Einasto.
-MA is grateful for support from the Gordon and Betty Moore foundation while at JHU, where this work originated, and a Big Data seed grant from the office for Research and Economic Development, UC Riverside.
+MA would like to thank the many colleagues with whom he discussed, over the course of several years, aspects of the work presented here, in particular Bernard Jones, Alex Szalay and Jaan Einasto.
+The authors would like to thank the referee for useful comments on the manuscript.
+MA is grateful for support from the Gordon and Betty Moore foundation while at JHU, where this work originated, a Big Data seed grant from the office for Research and Economic Development, UC Riverside and funding from ``Programa de Apoyo a Proyectos de Investigaci\'{o}n e Innovaci\'{o}n Tecnol\'{o}gica'' grant DGAPA-PAPIIT IA104818.
 This work has been carried out in part at IAP under the ILP LABEX (ANR-10-LABX-63) supported by French state funds managed by the ANR within the Investissements d`Avenir programme under reference ANR-11-IDEX-0004-02.
 The work of MN and JS was supported by ERC Project No. 267117 (DARK) hosted by Universit`e Pierre et Marie Curie (UPMC) - Paris 6, PI J. Silk.
 JS acknowledges the support of the JHU by NSF grant OIA-1124403.
 The authors would like to thank Volker Springel for making his code Gadget-3 available.

 The SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions.
 The Participating Institutions are the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max- Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.